Create A Bird Feeding Station in 7 Simple Steps! (2021)

 But guess what?

-All birds need to drink water!
+All birds need to drink water and clean their feathers!

 It’s incredibly beneficial to provide a fresh water source, such as a birdbath, at your bird feeding station.
-A bird bath will not only attract species that don’t typically visit feeders, like warblers, but it is going to make all the birds that visit your backyard happier and more likely to keep returning.
+A bird bath will not only attract species that don’t typically visit feeders, like hawks, but it is going to make all the birds that visit your backyard happier and more likely to keep returning.

 Here are a few words of advice when it comes to bird baths: